mica-lang/mica/docs/language.md

 - `\o777` - same as `\8:777`
    - Note that an uppercase O is *not* permitted, because it's easily confused with a zero.
 - `\xFF` or `\XFF` - same as `\16:FF`

+Integers that out of the 32-bit range are invalid, though this limitation may be relaxed in the future.
+The current rationale for imposing such a limit is that bit operations in the standard library only operate on 32 bits.

 #### Strings